 - Professional societies

 - CEO and leadership succession

 - Federal advocacy

-Led searches for the CEOs of more than 250 of the nation’s most prominent membership organizations, trade associations and major nonprofits
+Led searches for the CEOs of over 300 of the nation’s most prominent membership organizations, trade associations and major nonprofits

 Senior vice president of the U.S. Chamber of Commerce, the world’s largest business lobby, and executive vice president of the Chamber’s Center for Workforce Preparation

 Senior vice president and chair of management committee at the American Trucking Associations

 Attended the Advanced Management School at the University of Virginia Darden School of Business